-Discover a convenient and easy way to hang Christmas decorations and ornaments outside without damaging your home.
+Discover a convenient and easy way to hang Christmas ornements and decorations outside without damaging your home with this complete tutorial.

 It’s been several years now that I’m thinking of hanging large Christmas balls ornaments on the front balcony of the house.
 I hadn’t found the ideal ornaments yet and it’s when I was trying to find a plastic tube for the Splatoon Halloween costume (yes, yes!!!) that I found these.
 They came in a large tube.
 I thought I had a two for one solution, but the tube was finally too flexible to use for the costume.
 But that’s ok, I finally had the Christmas ornaments I wanted 🙂 .

 This post contains some affiliate links for your convenience and at no extra cost to you.
 Click here to read my full disclosure policy.